 4. Can my 8-month-old have imitation crab meat?

 It is never a good idea to provide a dog of any age with imitation crab meat.
-Even though it is tasty and seems like a protein-packed treat, regularly feeding your dog this “impostor” can lead to some terrible—even painful—health issues for your dog.
+Even though it is tasty and seems like a protein-packed treat, incorporating this into your dog’s diet can lead to some terrible—even painful—health issues for your dog.